-A preliminary site investigation conducted by EIS in 2017 ref: EIS 2017 E29918kPrrp2 rev 1\Stage 2 Environmental Site Investigation did not identify any significant off-site sources of contamination.
+A preliminary site investigation conducted by EIS in 2017 ref: EIS 2017 E29918kPrrp2 rev 1_Stage 2 Environmental Site Investigation did not identify any significant off-site sources of contamination.
 Potential unverified fill material imported to site for levelling purposes was identified as an on-site source of contamination, potential asbestos containing material (ACM) was noted on the surface of the western portion of site.
 Hazardous materials from demolition of the former buildings was also identified as an on-site source of contamination.

 The Stage 2 ESI (2017) identified asbestos and lead in levels above the adopted health criteria for the site use as a school.
 An additional surface soil assessment was conducted by EIS in 2018 ref: E29918kPrpt3 EIS 2018 to further characterise the lead contamination identified in the Stage 2 ESI (2017).
+The maximum result of lead analysed in soils was 3,600mg/kg.
+Asbestos was identified in soils as both bonded and asbestos fines/fibrous asbestos (AF/FA) the maximum concentrations of asbestos identified 0.16%w/w (bonded) and 0.0152%w/w (AF/FA).

 A preliminary waste classification was provided by the Stage 2 ESI of "General Solid Waste (Non-Putrescible) Containing Asbestos (Special Waste)" and Restricted Solid Waste (Non-Putrescible) Containing Asbestos (Special Waste)".
-Additional waste classification is required for materials to be removed off-site.
+An additional waste classification was provided in the site Remediating Action Plan Addendum prepared by EIS in 2019 confirming the classification as "General Solid Waste (Non-Putrescible) Containing Asbestos (Special Wastes)".
+Report ref:E29918KPrpt-RAPADD EIS 2019.